 This site seeks to examine what it means to interpret Scripture on the basis of sound hermeneutical principles.
-Although overlapping, there are differences between exegesis, interpretation and hermeneutics.
-Exegesis, to my mind, involves the more technical aspects of examining a text, for example, establishing the meaning of a Hebrew or Greek word or dealing with the grammatical construction of a sentence with respect to semantics and syntax.
-These involve the details of practical exegesis.
+Although overlapping, and all part of an integrated process, there are differences between exegesis, interpretation and hermeneutics.
+To many of us, exegesis involves the more technical aspects of examining a text.
+For example, establishing the meaning of a Hebrew or Greek word or dealing with the grammatical construction of a sentence with respect to semantics and syntax.
+These involve the details of practical, technical exegesis.
 And although there is no hard and fast division between exegesis and interpretation, there are concerns like literary genre and various aspects of the historical context (e.g., social, religious, political, economic, etc.) that must inform any exegesis of the text.
 These are essential for coming to the correct meaning of a text.
-But there are even broader principles that govern these exegetical practices and interpretive concerns.
-Whether they are even essential tasks and concerns for coming to an accurate meaning of the text is matter for hermeneutics.
-How we should integrate exegetical and interpretive data for coming to a plausible conclusion about what a text ultimately means lies within the purview of hermeneutics.
-Hermeneutics deals with the guiding principles for coming to the meaning of a text, like authorial intent, context/coherence, comprehensiveness, the analogy of Scripture (Scripture interprets itself) and the progress of revelation.
-Hermeneutics seeks to elucidate the principles by which exegesis, when it adheres to those principles, will more accurately disclose the author’s intended meaning and not the meaning we might want to impose upon the author.
-We want to do exegesis not eisegesis.
-We want the text to speak its meaning to us, not read our own meaning into the text.
-What the text meant to the first readers needs to be established to inform us of what the text means to us.
-Other hermeneutical principles would be to follow the flow of thought and coherently integrate the text with the immediate, broader and canonical context of Scripture.

 This level of interpretive concern – the hermeneutical level, or level of interpretive principles – needs to be revived in the evangelical church.
 Why?
 Suffice it to say here that for the most part, the Calvinist interpretations go unchecked in light of the fact that they are inconsistent, incoherent and contradictory.
 Calvinists continually preach, teach, write and conduct interviews in which they speak inconsistent with their own theology and soteriology without being held to account.
 It certainly seems that a new and unique Calvinist hermeneutic of incoherence has been developed and accepted in Evangelicalism.
-It is one that has sidelined logical and moral reasoning as essential factors for determining interpretive validity.
-It’s no wonder the controversy continues as each generation treats the matter with indifference.
+It is a hermeneutic that has sidelined logical and moral reasoning as essential factors for determining interpretive validity.
+It’s no wonder the controversy continues as each generation of evangelicals, for the most part, treats the matter with indifference.

 To demonstrate this phenomenon in Calvinist thought and interpretation, I will quote many Calvinists for themselves and document case-studies of Calvinist incoherence.
 I will also provide the critiques by non-Calvinist scholars of Calvinism, along with my own assessments.
 I will also demonstrate how Calvinists respond to critiques of their theology and how they think about the problems their own interpretations raise for their theology.

-In assessing the two opposing positions of Calvinism and non-Calvinism, what I will argue is that the controversy reduces to the credence given logical and moral coherence, consistency and non-contradiction as essential elements of sound hermeneutic.
-Calvinists and non-Calvinists value logical reflection and moral intuition very differently as hermeneutical principles.
+In assessing the two opposing positions of Calvinism and non-Calvinism, what I will argue is that the controversy reduces to the credence given logical and moral coherence, consistency and non-contradiction as essential elements of a sound hermeneutic.
+Calvinists and non-Calvinists value logical reflection and moral intuition very differently in the interpretive task and therefore as hermeneutical principles.
 Each sees logical reflection and moral intuition as holding very different weight and playing very different roles in the justification and validation of one’s exegesis and interpretive results.
 I will examine the implications of these differences with regard to which soteriology can more plausibly claim to be biblically faithful.

-Calvinists stress that the reason they believe their “doctrines of grace” are because they are taught in Scripture.
+Calvinists stress that they believe in their “doctrines of grace” because they claim they are the teaching of Scripture.
 They state that their reasons for believing them are exegetical while also stating that their opponent’s objections to their doctrines are not so much exegetical but philosophical and moral.
 For the Calvinist, these philosophical and moral objections are not interpretively significant.
 I deal with this claim in detail later.
 Suffice it to say here that it establishes a false dichotomy between exegesis and philosophical/moral reflection.
 But such a dichotomy is a flawed hermeneutic.
 This dichotomy is self-defeating as to determining the validity of the proposed interpretations.
 It is asserted that the “doctrines of grace” are taught in Scripture, yet, when these “doctrines of grace” can be shown to generate incoherence, inconsistency and real contradiction then the very logical reasoning and moral intuitions needed to adjudicate on the validity of the Calvinist’s assertion are put out of court by the Calvinist when they claim their logical and moral difficulties are a mystery or incomprehensible to fallen human reason.
 But this is to beg the question.

 What the Calvinist hermeneutic seems to be advocating is that as long as one can demonstrate they have an exegesis of a text, the interpretation can be deemed valid despite its incoherence, inconsistency and contradiction.
-The Calvinist’s hermeneutic allows for exegesis and logical/moral coherence to be be dichotomized while still claiming to have come to the true meaning of the text.
-The interpreter can declare their interpretation to be what the Scripture means to say and teach regardless of whether their exegesis is coherent, consistent and non-contradictory in relation to other accepted exegetical and interpretive conclusions, biblical truths or experiential reality.
+The Calvinist’s hermeneutic allows for exegesis and logical/moral coherence to be be dichotomized while still claiming that their exegesis is the true meaning of the text.
+The interpreter can declare their interpretation to be what the Scripture means to say and teach regardless of whether their exegesis is coherent, consistent and non-contradictory in relation to other accepted exegetical and interpretive conclusions, biblical truths or experiential realities.
 But this is to ignore the fact that one’s exegesis can be mistaken and that a means by which that can be determined is by observing whether or not the interpretation is logically and morally coherent, consistent and non-contradictory.